explosion/ec2buildwheel/README.md

 ## Limitations

 - Currently the cibuildwheel configuration is hardcoded to match how Explosion has traditionally built wheels.
 (See the `CIBW_*` settings in `remote.sh`.)
-The tool would be more generally useful if we could get rid of these (e.g. by moving them into the individual projects' `pyproject.toml`, [cf](https://cibuildwheel.readthedocs.io/en/stable/options/#configuration-file)), and then just passed through any `CIBW_*` settings from the local environment, so this tool had the same features and interface as cibuildwheel proper.
+The tool would be more generally useful if we could get rid of these (e.g. by [moving them into the individual projects' `pyproject.toml`](https://cibuildwheel.readthedocs.io/en/stable/options/#configuration-file)), and then just passed through any `CIBW_*` settings from the local environment, so this tool had the same features and interface as cibuildwheel proper.

+  One of those hard-coded configuration settings in particular is to unconditionally install the Rust toolchain, which isn't as elegant as wheelwright's conditional installation, but is simpler and only adds a few seconds to the build time.

 - Currently if you pass a `owner/repo`-style github URL on the command line, we do `git clone https://github.com/owner/repo`.
 This works fine if the repo is public, but if it's private then it will fail, because there's no way to authenticate.
 And, if you explicitly pass in a ssh URL like `git@github.com:owner/repo`, then it will fail because the EC2 machine doesn't have any access to credentials.